Technologicat/mcpyrate/README.md

 The misleading error message is due to an unfortunate lack of input validation in Python's compiler, because Python wasn't designed for an environment where AST editing is part of the daily programming experience.

-Possible causes:
+So let's look at the likely causes.

 #### Unexpected bare value

-Is your macro placing AST nodes where the compiler expects those, and not accidentally using bare values?
+Is your macro placing AST nodes where the compiler expects those, and not accidentally using bare run-time values?

 #### Wrong type of list